Rolling hairpin replication: MVM left-end origin

-In negative-sense MVM genomes, the left-end hairpin is 121 nucleotides in length and exists in a single flip sequence orientation.
-This telomere is Y-shaped and contains small internal palindromes that fold into the "ears" of the Y, a duplex stem region 43 nucleotides in length that is interrupted by an asymmetric thymidine residue, and a mismatched "bubble" sequence in which the 5′-GAA-3′ sequence on the inboard arm is opposite of 5′-GA-3′ in the outboard strand.
-Sequences in this hairpin are involved in both replication and regulation of transcription.
-The elements involved in these two functions separate the two arms of the hairpin.
+In negative-sense MVM genomes, the left-end hairpin is 121 nucleotides in length and in a flip sequence orientation.
+This telomere is Y-shaped and contains small internal palindromes that fold into the "ears" of the Y, as well as a duplex stem region 43 base pairs in length that is interrupted by an asymmetric thymidine residue and a mismatched "bubble" sequence in which 5′-GAA-3′ on the inboard strand is opposite 5′-GA-3′ in the outboard strand.
+The bubble's GA sequence is relatively unimportant, but the space that it occupies is necessary for the origin to function.
+When the left end is in a hairpin configuration, the bubble sequence prevents assembly of a nicking complex.
+The left end can, however, be resolved when the hairpin is unfolded and copied to create a dimer junction, which is a duplex copy of the left-end hairpin that links two copies of the coding portion of the genome in RF molecules.

-The left-end telomere of MVM, and likely of all heterotelomeric parvoviruses, cannot function as a replication origin in its hairpin configuration.
-Instead, a single origin on the lower strand is created when the hairpin is unfolded, extended, and copied to form a duplex basepaired sequence that spans adjacent genomes in the dimer RF.
-Within this structure, the sequence from the outboard arm that surrounds a GA/TC dinucleotide serves as an origin, OriL_{TC}.
-The equivalent GAA/TTC sequence on the inboard arm that contains the bubble trinucleotide, called OriL_{GAA}, does not serve as an origin.
-The inboard arm and hairpin configuration of the terminus instead appear to function as upstream control elements for the viral transcriptional promoter P4.
-Additionally, the ability to segregate one arm from nicking appears essential for replication.
+The left-end telomere of MVM, and likely of all heterotelomeric parvoviruses, cannot function as an origin when as a hairpin.
+Instead, a single origin is created when the hairpin is unfolded and copied to form a basepaired palindromic junction sequence.
+Within this structure, the sequence from the outboard arm that surrounds the GA bubble sequence acts as an origin, OriL_{TC}.
+The equivalent sequence on the inboard arm of the bubble sequence, called OriL_{GAA}, does not serve as an origin.
+The inboard arm and hairpin of the terminus instead are likely upstream control elements for the viral transcriptional promoter P4.
+The left-end telomere of MVM can switch between this extended duplex form with a few asymmetries and a cruciform structure that has a 36 base pair palindrome, with repeats of the NS1-binding motif 5′-TGGT-3′, that folds into two arms.